-My name is Olivia and I am originally from Brazil, but I live in Canada with my French-Canadian husband Pierre and my son Thomas.
+My name is Olivia and I am originally from Brazil, but I’ve lived in Canada for years now with my French-Canadian husband Pierre and my son Thomas.

-I help people to make more homemade food and healthier dishes.
+I help busy people to make more homemade Low-carb, Paleo and Whole30 recipes.
 Here you will find a variety of recipes that are fast, simple, delicious and of course nutritious, without sacrificing flavor because I am a strong believer that healthy food can be as delicious as any other food.
 I encourage you to visit my breakfast, dinner, lunch, salads and special diets (Low-carb, Paleo, Whole30, Gluten-free, Vegetarian, Vegan) sections to make healthy and nutritions recipes in your kitchen.
 You will see that cooking does not have to be complicated.
 In fact, it can be fun.

 Why did I become interested in cooking healthier?

 I got inspired and encouraged to learn how to cook healthier and fresh dishes after my husband discovered that his glycemic level and blood pressure were very high.
-From that point, we decided to change our eating habits by avoiding white carbs, refined sugar and trans fat as much as possible.
+From that point, we decided to change our eating habits by avoiding carbs, refined sugar and trans fat as much as possible.
 I also become more curious about food and what we should be eating or not eating.
 I love to read and research about this topic and my sister, who is a nutritionist, helped me understand a lot more about nutrient functions as well.
 After all that homework, I am glad that eating healthier has paid off since my husband now is back to his normal levels of glycaemia and blood pressure, and I realized how important it is to eat quality food.